Vietnam.vn - Nền tảng quảng bá Việt Nam

 Shyly following behind was student Ho Van Dao.
 Not having time to prepare flowers like his friends, Dao brought 3 green tea branches to give to his teacher, then shyly said: "I couldn't find flowers, so I picked green tea leaves from the garden to give to you to make tea to drink."

 Receiving the sincere and simple feelings of the students, teacher Hoang Xuan Duc was moved.
-He said that the students in the class were mostly children of the Ma Lieng ethnic group, whose lives were still difficult, but they were very affectionate and obedient.
+He said that the students in the class are mostly children of the Ma Lieng ethnic group, their lives are still difficult but they are very affectionate and obedient.

-"Wild flowers, green tea, sometimes snails, fish, cassava, sweet potatoes... all contain the feelings that students have for their teachers.
+"Wild flower branches, green tea, sometimes snails, fish, cassava, sweet potatoes... all contain the feelings that students have for their teachers.
 That is the motivation for us teachers in the highlands to continue to strive to overcome difficulties, all for our beloved students," Mr. Duc shared.

 In response to her feelings, at the end of the class, Mr. Duc rode his motorbike to the commune center to buy candy and milk, and brought them back to the classroom so that the teacher and students could celebrate together, joining in the common joy of celebrating Vietnamese Teachers' Day.